upa/af-graft/README.md

 ### How to bind() AF_GRAFT sockets.

-To bind AF_GRAFT sockets to graft endpoints, we introduced a new sockaddr structure, struct sockaddr_gr.
+To bind AF_GRAFT sockets to graft endpoints, we introduced a new sockaddr structure, `struct sockaddr_gr`.
 It is defined in include/graft.h.

 ```c